votingworks/vxsuite/libs/logging/VotingWorksLoggingDocumentation.md

 **Type:** [user-action](#user-action)
 **Description:** User saved a backup file of the scanned ballot image files and CVRs.
 Success or failure indicated by disposition.
 **Machines:** vx-central-scan-frontend, vx-scan-frontend
-### configure-from-ballot-package-init
+### configure-from-election-package-init
 **Type:** [user-action](#user-action)
-**Description:** User had initiated configuring the machine from a ballot package.
-The ballot package will be loaded from the USB drive, each ballot will be configured, the scanner will be configured, and then the election configuration will be complete.
+**Description:** User had initiated configuring the machine from an election package.
+The election package will be loaded from the USB drive, each ballot will be configured, the scanner will be configured, and then the election configuration will be complete.
 **Machines:** vx-central-scan-frontend, vx-scan-frontend
-### ballot-package-files-read-from-usb
+### election-package-files-read-from-usb
 **Type:** [user-action](#user-action)
-**Description:** List of ballot packages read from usb and displayed to user to load to machine.
+**Description:** List of election packages read from usb and displayed to user to load to machine.
 **Machines:** vx-central-scan-frontend, vx-scan-frontend
 ### ballot-configure-machine-complete
 **Type:** [user-action](#user-action)